DETAILED ACTION

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filling date of the claimed invention to combine the teachings of Ross with Wang so as to learn from user’s habitual input and automate various functions given a similar context.

 Claim(s) 4, 12, 20 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Ross in view of Pastor (20190294690.)
+103 as being unpatentable over Ross in view of Schmidt and in further view of Pastor (20190294690.)

-Claim 4, 12, 20: Ross discloses the electronic device defined in claim 1.
+Claim 4, 12, 20: Ross and Schmidt disclose the electronic device defined in claim 1.
 However, Ross does not explicitly disclose wherein the instructions further comprise instructions for: obtaining, via a second subset of the one or more sensors, a user input; in response to the user input, foregoing performing an action associated with the given shortcut; and in response to the user input, setting the given shortcut to not be suggested during subsequent identifications of the determined contextual information.

 Pastor discloses a similar device for generating suggestions, including: